fiznool/mobile-backbone-boilerplate/readme.md

 ##### Creating style modules #####

 For each module, its best to create a separate SCSS partial in the module folder.
 This file will contain all CSS needed for that module.
-Then, import all modules in the single `app.scss` file.
+Then, import all modules in the single `index.scss` file.
 This will allow Compass to compile the styles down to a single `index.css` file.

 The SCSS module will likely use Compass imports.
-It's usually best to place these imports into the `_base.scss` partial, rather than the module itself, and then just `@import 'core/style/base'` in your module.
+It's usually best to place these imports into the `_base.scss` partial, rather than the module itself, and then just `@import 'core/base'` in your module.
 This keeps all common imports / functionality in one place.

 For example, you want to include rounded corners for your module `foo`:

-- Create `app/modules/foo/_style.scss`
+- Create `app/styles/_foo.scss`
-- Add `@import 'compass/css3'` to `app/core/styles/_base.scss`
+- Add `@import 'compass/css3'` to `app/styles/core/_base.scss`
-- Add `@import 'core/style/base'` to `app/modules/foo/_style.scss`
+- Add `@import 'core/base'` to `app/modules/_foo.scss`
-- Add `@import 'modules/foo/style'` to `app/app.scss`
+- Add `@import 'foo'` to `app/styles/index.scss`

-As `_base.scss` is a partial, the CSS3 module will be imported into `_style.scss`, so that the `@include border-radius` mixin can be used.
+As `_base.scss` is a partial, the CSS3 module will be imported into `_foo.scss`, so that the `@include border-radius` mixin can be used.

 ##### Compiling #####